ocramz/sparse-linear-algebra/README.md

     λ> prd amat
     ( 3 rows, 3 columns ) , 5 NZ ( sparsity 0.5555555555555556 )

-    [2,0,0]
+    2.0  _   _
-    [4,3,2]
+    4.0 3.0 2.0
-    [0,0,5]
+     _   _  5.0

-The zeros are just added at printing time; sparse vectors and matrices should only contain non-zero entries.
+Note: sparse data should only contain non-zero entries not to waste memory and computation.

 ### Matrix operations